How did Applied DNA Sciences Inc. (APDN) fare last session?

-As of Friday, Applied DNA Sciences Inc.’s (NASDAQ:APDN) stock closed at $3.70, down from $4.52 the previous day.
-While Applied DNA Sciences Inc. has underperformed by -18.14%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, APDN fell by -40.32%, with highs and lows ranging from $7.35 to $0.62, whereas the simple moving average jumped by 30.45% in the last 200 days.
+As of Friday, Applied DNA Sciences Inc.’s (NASDAQ:APDN) stock closed at $4.11, up from $3.60 the previous day.
+While Applied DNA Sciences Inc. has overperformed by 14.17%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, APDN fell by -26.61%, with highs and lows ranging from $7.35 to $0.62, whereas the simple moving average jumped by 47.45% in the last 200 days.

 Sponsored